War film '1917,' Joaquin Phoenix lead the race for 2020 Oscars

 “Parasite,” from best director nominee Bong Joon Ho, looks certain to win the newly named best international film category and is seeking to enter the history books as the first film in a foreign language to win a best picture Oscar.

-Dark comic book movie “Joker” from Warner Bros, which has a leading 11 nominations, Netflix divorce drama “Marriage Story” and the streaming service’s mob epic “The Irishman,” race-car drama “Ford v Ferrari” from 20th Century Studios, and novel adaptation “Little Women” from Sony Pictures, round out the competition for the top prize.
+Dark comic book movie “Joker” from Warner Bros (T.N), which has a leading 11 nominations, Netflix (NFLX.O) divorce drama “Marriage Story” and the streaming service’s mob epic “The Irishman,” race-car drama “Ford v Ferrari” from 20th Century Studios (DIS.N), and novel adaptation “Little Women” from Sony Pictures, round out the competition for the top prize.

 The winners are chosen by the 8,000 members of the Academy of Motion Picture Arts and Sciences, and the show has no host for a second year.